icydragondanoob-cloud/Genetic-Playground/README.md

-- Made with MCreator for CurseForge Modjam by IcyDragonTheNoob, MIT license, credits go to PYLO for MCreator.
+- Made with MCreator for CurseForge Modjam by IcyDragonTheNoob, ARR license, credits go to PYLO for MCreator.
 - Just Enough Items are supported
 - Mod is in beta, please expect bugs.